 Plant a Tree

 People have planted trees at their homes or in public parks and forests (with permission, of course.)
 Some have donated trees through organizations such as the Arbor Day Foundation or Jewish National Fund or local parks departments.

-The Polk Museum of Art at Florida Southern College is honoring Ela’s memory with an exhibit, Ela’s Forest, Nov.
+The Polk Museum of Art at Florida Southern College honored Ela’s memory with an exhibit, Ela’s Forest, Nov.
 16, 2019 to Feb.
 23, 2020.
-The exhibition features “works by artists close to Ela and her family.
-It is meant to be an expression of love, support, and comfort to the family as well as a poignant reminder of the importance and power of community,” writes Claire Orologas, executive director emerita and curator of Ela’s Forest.
+The exhibition featured “works by artists close to Ela and her family.
+It is meant to be an expression of love, support, and comfort to the family as well as a poignant reminder of the importance and power of community,” wrote Claire Orologas, executive director emerita and curator of Ela’s Forest.

 Photograph by Laurel Friedman; arrangement by Ela Deniz